American theater in the 1920s: Issues with sound

 When sound was first introduced, there were a number of complications.
 First of all, most of the famous actors from the Silent Era, who were primarily pantomimes, had untrained voices and were incapable of expressing the necessary emotions with the addition of words.
 This voice struggle led to the end of many previously successful acting careers.
 Some had voices that were not compatible with the microphones, some had voices that were too high, too husky, or too soft, and some could not act convincingly.
-Because of this, many companies began to hire a higher number of "theatre" actors, who were familiar with using their voices.
+Because of this, many companies began to hire a higher number of "theater" actors, who were familiar with using their voices.
 Along with actors, film studios began to hire playwrights to write scripts, as the new addition of lines was a struggle for some filmmakers.
 In fact, many of the first talking films were just filmed adaptations of previously existing stage plays.
 Additionally, movie studios had to spend hundreds of thousands of dollars on new sound equipment or on soundproofing certain rooms.
 This new equipment, though innovative, was difficult to work with at times.
 The microphones were large and sensitive to movement, so they were typically placed strategically within props and set pieces that the actor would be next to during certain lines of dialogue, which was often difficult to work with.
 Moving the cameras also proved to be fairly noisy and was picked up on the recordings.
 To remedy this, many studios started practicing the "frozen camera" technique, where cameras were placed in a soundproof room and recorded through the glass, with a wide shot so it would not have to pan or move.